jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 obj->Set(v8::String::New("foo"), v8::String::New("bar"));
 ```

-Notice that we must create a new `v8::String` instance with the `v8::String::New` static method that accepts a `char *` or a C-style string as an argument.
+Note that we must create a new `v8::String` instance with the `v8::String::New` static method which accepts a `char *` or a C-style string as an argument.

 #### 2.x Cloning

 In v8 we can make shallow copies of objects using the `v8::Object::Clone` method found on an instance of `v8::Object`.
-All objects in copy will point to original references.
+All objects in the copy will point to original references.

 ***Figure 2.x - Cloning an object in C++ with V8***